sampsyo/cs6120/content/blog/2020-05-22-rt-template/index.md

 This framework will provide a pass for each of them and provide some rudimentary tools needed for a replacement at each level.
 Ideally, these tools should be generic and complete.
 However, the replacements are highly dependent on the program and the runtime function.
-Hence this is an experiment to evaluate how robust replacements at each level.
+Hence this is an experiment to evaluate how robust replacements are at each level.

 ## Replacing instructions
 Instructions provide a clearly defined interface for the runtime functions to call.